sibvisions/flutter_jvx.example/README.md

 ## Dependencies

-The example application uses [FlutterClient](https://github.com/sibvisions/flutterclient).
+The example application uses [Flutter JVx Client](https://github.com/sibvisions/flutter_jvx).
 So be sure that you upgrade the depencies from time to time:

 ``flutter pub upgrade``